- Exporters and Importers are liable to complete their customs documentation

-Recently I had a question from a reader related to the checking of Bill of lading vs customs documents
+I had a question from a reader related to the checking of Bill of lading against customs documents

 Dear Sir, Every shipping line check bill of lading with shipping bill. why they are checking with s.bill. is this advised by Indian gov. or as per IMO. wht are the details to match….

-If you are wondering what a “shipping bill” is (referenced in the above question), you are not alone..
+If you are wondering what a “shipping bill” referenced in the above question is, you are not alone..
 In India a shipping bill is the document you pass with customs before you export the cargo..
 It is known by many names in different countries..

 South Africa calls it “Bill of Entry – SAD500”, UK calls it “Export Declaration (using the NES)”, Japan calls it “Customs form C-5010”, Canada terms it “B13A – Export Declaration”, and so on and so on and could look like below..

-But whichever country it is or whichever document is used as a customs declaration , the common thread here is that, it is always or should always be checked and verified by the shipping line against the bill of lading issued by the shipping line..
+But whichever country it is or whichever document is used as a customs declaration , the common thread here is that, it is always or should always be checked and verified by the shipping line against the bill of lading issued..

 I don’t think there is any shipping line or agent in the world that does not do this check..
 If there are some, in their best interest, it is necessary that this check is done..

-First and foremost, every shipping line or agent operating in a country must adhere to the rules and regulations of that country..
+First and foremost, every shipping line, agent, broker, freight forwarder operating in a country must adhere to the rules and regulations of that country..